potatoeggy/eifueo/docs/sch3uz.md

 Some trends in the periodic table include:

- - atomic radius decreases when going across a period
- - atomic radius increases when going down a group
+ - atomic radius decreases when going across a period and increases when going down a group
- - ionic radius decreases when going across a period for groups 1–13, then sharply increases and then increases for groups 15–17
- - ionic radius increases when going down a group
+ - ionic radius decreases when going across a period for groups 1–13, then sharply increases and then increases for groups 15–17; it increases when going down a group
- - electron affinity increases when going across a period
- - electron affinity decreases when going down a group
+ - electron affinity increases when going across a period and decreases when going down a group
- - ionisation energy increases when going across a period
+ - ionisation energy increases when going across a period and decreases when going down a group
- - ionisation energy decreases when going down a group
+ - electronegativity increases when going across a period and decreases when going down a group

-When explaining these trends in the periodic table, it is best to use basic concepts to build on to larger points.
+When explaining these trends in the periodic table, it is best to use the following basic concepts to build on to larger points.

+Across a period, the number of shells occupied by the electrons is the same but the number of protons in the nucleus increases.
+Therefore,

+ - the attraction of each electron to the nucleus (effective nuclear charge) increases as the number of protons increases
+ - shielding is unchanged as the number of electrons between the valence electrons and the nucleus is the same

+Down a period, the number of shells occupied by the electrons increases, so valence electrons are further from the nucleus.
+Therefore,

+ - the attraction of valence electrons to the nucleus decreases due to the increasing distance
+ - shielding increases due to the increasing number of electrons between the valence electrons and the nucleus

 !!! example
     To explain why there is a trend of decreasing atomic radius across a period: